Exabyte-io/documentation/docs/entities-general/bank.md

 ## Visual Representation

-The correspondence between Account and Bank entity collections can be visualized as shown below:
+The correspondence between Account and Bank entity collections can be visualized as shown below.

 ![Bank Diagram](/images/Bank-diagram-Mapping.png "Bank Diagram")